The time for Google Fiber is finally here!

 When Google sets their sights on a new area to build their fiber network, they divide cities into small communities called “Fiberhoods.”
 You can have your very own Fiberhood, if enough people in your area show interest.

-Google plans to lay out fiber infrastructure across nine area cities over the next several months: Atlanta, Avondale Estates, Brookhaven, College Park, Decatur, East Point, Hapeville, Sandy Springs, and Smyrna.
+Google originally planned to lay out fiber infrastructure across nine area cities over the next several months: Atlanta, Avondale Estates, Brookhaven, College Park, Decatur, East Point, Hapeville, Sandy Springs, and Smyrna.
 Google will design the high-speed network to cover all nine Atlanta Fiberhoods, but build it out based on demand.

 Google has yet to share details on when we can expect Google Fiber to go live.
 In fact, the whole process is still pretty under wraps.
 What we do know is that the next stage of work includes designing and planning a new fiber-optic network down to a very detailed level.
 This process will take several months.
 After it’s complete, Google Fiber and the City of Atlanta will begin constructing the network.